Soldier Boy (The Shirelles song): Background

-Record executive Florence Greenberg, founder of Scepter Records (the Shirelles' record label), wrote the song and was originally titled "I'll Be True to You".
-The main frame of the song's lyrics make no mention of a soldier.
-It was only while recording at Bell Sound Studios that the Shirelles gave the song a much better title to reflect its narrative, the profession of someone's love for the titular soldier boy in which she promises to remain true to him while he's away.
+Record executive Florence Greenberg, founder of Scepter Records (the Shirelles' record label), wrote the song and was originally titled it "I'll Be True to You".
+The main frame of the lyrics make no mention of a soldier.
+It was only while recording at Bell Sound Studios that the Shirelles decided upon a much better title to reflect the narrative, the profession of someone's love for the titular soldier boy in which she promises to remain true to him while he's away.
 The song was released as a single by The Shirelles in 1962 and met with great success, topping the US Billboard Hot 100.